corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

 Japan didn't suffer from first wave of the pandemic, leaving thus the mobility disruption at the minimum level.
 In this case, people enjoy more freedom moving around and the mobility data seems much more normal compared to France and Germany.
 In this case, the popularity in games is not forcefully increased due to the intervention from the government.
 However, there are still some minor gains in the game of Multiplayer/Online, Puzzle, Sports and Strategy.
-And the popularity seems to last longer than expected after the intervention is over.
+The Amine-theme games, which are supposed to be popular in Japan, have surprisingly not attained enough interest gain during the lockdown period.
+And there is similar phenomenon like that in Germany, that game players in Japan actually have more interest in games about miscellaneous and puzzles Also the popularity seems to last longer than expected after the intervention is over.
 We believe there is an explanation that since the mobility is not changed sharply, the popularity in the games can last longer since people are not "forced" to play games, instead they are actually like video games.
 Therefore, there is some evidence that the game industry in Japan actually benefits from covid in a longer time span.